-- 1. On March 26, 2002, the 2002 Preliminary General Plan proposal showed the Mill Branch Crossing property in the Rural Tier.
-The Prince George's County District Council proposed amendments to the Preliminary General Plan by County Council Resolution CR-34-2002, including Amendment 2 for the Mill Branch Crossing property to be placed in the Developing Tier. - 2.
-On July 16, 2002, a joint public hearing on the amendments proposed by CR-34-2002 was held.
-The District Council approved the 2002 Prince George's County General Plan (General Plan) in CR-47-2002 on October 7, 2002, with amendments, including Amendment 2 placing the now Mill Branch Crossing property in the Developing Tier. - 3.
-The 2006 Approved Master Plan for Bowie and Vicinity and Sectional Map Amendment for Planning Areas 71A, 71B, 74A, 74B (Bowie Master Plan and SMA) reclassified the site from the Residential-Agricultural (R-A) Zone to the C-S-C Zone. - 4.
-On June 12, 2007, the applicant submitted a Preliminary Plan of Subdivision (4-07043) for Mill Branch Crossing shopping center.
-The application was ultimately withdrawn on November 1, 2007. - 5.
-On May 28, 2009, the Prince George's County Planning Board approved Preliminary Plan of Subdivision 4-08052 for the Mill Branch Crossing shopping center.
-The approved preliminary plan was for the development of a shopping center and a 150-room hotel on the larger 74-acre property of which the subject site is a portion.
-Prince George's County Planning Board Resolution No. 09-85 created Parcel A and contains 36 conditions of approval, including the requirement for a detailed site plan prior to final plat.
-The approved preliminary plan is valid until December 31, 2015.
-No final plat has been filed or recorded for the subject site.
+- (5) On March 26, 2002, the 2002 Preliminary General Plan proposal showed the Mill Branch Crossing property in the Rural Tier.
+The Prince George's County District Council proposed amendments to the Preliminary General Plan by County Council Resolution CR-34-2002, including Amendment 2 for the Mill Branch Crossing property to be placed in the Developing Tier. - (6) On July 16, 2002, a joint public hearing on the amendments proposed by CR-34-2002 was held.
+The District Council approved the 2002 Prince George's County General Plan (General Plan) by CR-47-2002 on October 7, 2002, with amendments, including Amendment 2 placing the Mill Branch Crossing property in the Developing Tier.

+(7) The 2006 Approved Master Plan for Bowie and Vicinity and Sectional Map Amendment for Planning Areas 71A, 71B, 74A, and 74B (Bowie Master Plan and SMA) reclassified the site from the R-A (Residential-Agricultural) Zone to the C-S-C Zone.